 But trade unions won’t allow them to duck scrutiny.
 Throughout the negotiations and beyond, we’ll be fighting for working people, ensuring that they don’t lose any of their hard-won rights.
 Hardline Brexiteers can’t be allowed to drag the rest of us down with them.

 This Congress marks the beginning of the TUC’s 150th anniversary, and trade unions are needed as much as ever.

 While we celebrate our proud history, our eyes are fixed firmly on the future.
 We need to engage a new generation of workers, many of whom are trapped in insecure work with low pay and appalling conditions.

 The world of work is changing fast and unions will have to change too.
 But whatever the challenges we face, we know that strong, confident trade unionism will always be the best way to advance the interests of working people.

 Frances O’Grady is General Secretary of the Trade Union Congress (TUC).Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.